jundalisay/spblist/content/en/research/sarkar/idea/chapter-08.md

 ## Stage 5: Sadrsha parinama -- Creation

-Kalá is followed by further formation of curvatures one after another, but each succeeding curve is not necessarily of the same wavelength as the preceding one.
-In fact, the difference goes on increasing as the wavelength continues to decrease.
+Kalá is followed by further formation of curvatures one after another.
+- But each succeeding curve is not necessarily of the same wavelength as the preceding one.

+In fact, the difference goes on increasing as the wavelength continues to decrease.*

+{{< n n="This decrease in wavelemgth leads to the physical expansion of the universe according to Essassani theory">}}

 This sequence of curvatures is known as sadrsha parińáma.

-Here the static-dominated mutative Prakrti is responsible for the expression of the universe.
+Here, the static-dominated mutative Prakrti is responsible for the expression of the universe.

-The universe gets created.
+- The universe gets created.

 Prakrti responsible for this creation or metamorphosis is known as Bhavánii.

-She is the energy of evolution.
+- She is the energy of evolution.

 The metamorphosed Puruśabháva under the influence of Bhavánii is called Bhava.

-In Sanskrit, bhava means “to become”.
+- In Sanskrit, bhava means “to become”.

-Here, Puruśa has become the universe of creation and therefore Purusa is called Bhava.
+Here, Puruśa has become the universe of creation.
+- Therefore, Purusa is called Bhava.

-The practical difference between Bhava and Bhavánii is the maximum, whereas the difference between Bhaerava and Bhaeravii was tending from the theoretical to the practical aspect.
+The practical difference between Bhava and Bhavánii is the maximum
+- Whereas the difference between Bhaerava and Bhaeravii was tending from the theoretical to the practical aspect.

 Chapter 1 explained that the whole universe is the thought-projection of the Cosmic Mind, or Macrocosm.

 The projection of Macrocosm towards expression is a singular positive approach by which the Cosmos appears to have taken the shape of this universe.

 In this path of evolutionary expression, the human physique gets its existence at a later stage of the formation of the curvatures.

-The complexity of the physical curvature increases.
-Yet it is very near the point of its descent.
-The mental body is much more subtle and can by sádhaná, or spiritual practice, trespass and counteract the force of Avidyámáyá and proceed forth to come under the influence of Vidyámáyá, the force of Cosmic attraction.
-Mental liberation, or mukti, is possible this way.
+The complexity of the physical curvature increases. **Yet it is very near the point of its descent.**

+The mental body is much more subtle.
+- By sádhaná, or spiritual practice, it can trespass and counteract the force of Avidyámáyá.
+- It can proceed forth to come under the influence of Vidyámáyá, the force of Cosmic attraction.
+- Mental liberation, or mukti, is possible this way.

 Moksa is non-qualified liberation.
-It is only possible if the mental body, starting from the crudest mental subjectivity of the physical body, can, by any force, retrace against the singular positive force emanating due to the thought-projection of the Macrocosm.
+- It is only possible if the mental body, starting from the crudest mental subjectivity of the physical body, can, by any force, retrace against the singular positive force emanating due to the thought-projection of the Macrocosm.

 This force against the singular positive force must be a negative one.

-Hence the path of non-qualified spiritual practice which can reach final mokśa is always the path of negativity.
+**Hence the path of non-qualified spiritual practice which can reach final mokśa is always the path of negativity.**

+{{< n n="*Here, negativity means the negation of creation.
+This is in contrast to mukti which is merely switching away from Avidya and going for Vidya, meaning qualities still exist and are not negated.
+Moksha is dominating even that positive flow of Creation" >}}

 ## Kundalinii

 The kulakuńd́alinii, the “coiled serpentine”, is the theoretical negative force of the unit body.

-This is why it is different for each individual.
+- This is why it is different for each individual.

+{{< n n="*Here, the kundalini is the aspect of the negative force that sustains the body's physical existence." >}}

 Its fundamental negativity tends towards the final merger into <!-- Puruśa --> Consciousness for liberation.<!--  attaining mokśa, is called . -->

 The sádhaná is for a psycho-physical liberation in the initial stage.
-Its starting-point must be in the crudest manifestation.
+- Its starting-point must be in the crudest manifestation.

-It must reside in that portion of the physical body from which the crudest matter (kśititattva) of the body is controlled.
+- It must reside in that portion of the physical body from which the crudest matter (kśititattva) of the body is controlled.

 The starting-point of the kulakuńd́alinii, therefore, is in the múládhára chakra.

-It is fundamentally negative in character.
-Its starting-point is the negative-seed-of-desire-for-action-of-the-living-being.  <!-- kámabiija -->
+- It is fundamentally negative in character.
+- Its starting-point is the negative-seed-of-desire-for-action-of-the-living-being.  <!-- kámabiija -->

-This seed of action in the living thing is like the <!--  is the same as the point from which the positive resultant force of Prakrti got expressed is the  kámabiija, or icchábiija ,--> positive-seed-of-the-desire-of-the-Cosmic-Being.
+- This seed of action in the living thing is like the <!--  is the same as the point from which the positive resultant force of Prakrti got expressed is the  kámabiija, or icchábiija ,--> positive-seed-of-the-desire-of-the-Cosmic-Being.

 The arena in which the kulakuńd́alinii resides is known as káma-piitha.